The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 To watch the games on ABC, all you’ll need is a standard over-the-air antenna.
 With ABC, you get 15 regular season games and the NBA Finals.

-The most flexible way to watch NBA basketball without cable is to use NBA League Pass.
+Another way to watch NBA basketball without cable is to use NBA League Pass.
 For approximately $200 a year you can get access to every out of market NBA game in the regular season, plus a bunch of extras like classic NBA games.
-For $120, you can simply follow one team for the whole season (although blackout rules still apply).
+For $120, you can simply follow one out-of-market team for the whole season (although blackout rules still apply).
+You can also now add NBA League Pass to your Sling TV subscription at a monthly cost!

 What’s really interesting is that NBA League Pass allows you to buy individual games for $7 each.
 This is a fantastic option if you already have Sling TV and an OTA antenna, but you don’t want to fully commit to League Pass.

-To learn more, read “HOW TO WATCH THE 2015-16 NBA SEASON WITHOUT A CABLE BILL“
+To learn more, read “HOW TO WATCH NBA WITHOUT CABLE“

 College Basketball ⇑